 If this is the case, it might be time to consult with an experienced hurricane insurance attorney.
 The insurance company could even have to pay penalty interest fees if they are found wrongfully delaying a claim.

 How much does a hurricane claim lawsuit cost?

-Generally, if we win, the insurance company has to pay our attorneys’ fees and costs under Florida law.
+If we win, the insurance company may have to pay our attorneys’ fees and costs.
 If we lose, we work for free.
 Either way, you are likely to get your legal representation free of charge.
 Contact us today to have us review your insurance claim and/or to help you fight your insurance company for the money you’re owed.